koda-git/mdblogger/README.md

 ```

 ## Deployment via Docker Compose
-run the docker-compose file and will expose at port 4000
+Run the docker-compose file and will expose at port 4000
-should be working on any architectures
+Should be working on x86 and arm64(tested)